 Generically dependent continuants can be concretized in multiple ways; you may concretize a poem as a pattern of memory traces in your head.
 You may concretize a piece of software by installing it in your computer.
 You may concretize a recipe which you find in a cookbook by turning it into a plan which exists as a realizable dependent continuant in your head.

-Axiom: if a g-depends on b at some time, then there is some c, which is a concretization of a and which s-depends on b.
-[076-001]
+a(concretization)[Axiom: if a g-depends on b at some time, then there is some c, which is a concretization of a and which s-depends on b.
+[076-001]]

 Works of Music and Experimental Protocols